 Neurologic effects, such as insomnia, and headache

-Hypothyroidism, hepatitis, and activation of quiescent SLE may occur in patients taking sulfonamides.
+Hypothyroidism, hepatitis, and activation of quiescent systemic lupus erythematosus may occur in patients taking sulfonamides.
 These drugs can exacerbate porphyrias.

 Incidence of adverse effects is different for the various sulfonamides, but cross-sensitivity is common.